 When a friend or family member passes away, it is both a sad and stressful time for all involved.
-Arrangements are very delicate in nature, and there is potentially a lot or organising to do.
-But, have you considered what headstone will be placed on the grave, if the deceased person has not chosen one?
+Arrangements are very delicate in nature, and there is potentially a lot of organising to do.
+But, have you considered what headstone will be placed on the grave if the deceased person has not chosen one?

 There are different kinds of memorials, which includes headstones.
 Other kinds of memorials include:

-There are a range of aspects to consider when choosing a headstone including:
+There is a range of aspects to consider when choosing a headstone including:

 One of the first things to consider, before even starting the decision process, is to speak to the cemetery where your loved is being laid to rest.
 They will advise of any rules, regulations and limitations to the grave, and this includes the type of memorial, such as a headstone, that can be placed there.
 Make sure you ask as many questions as possible, as you do not want to decide on a headstone, have it made and then find out it is not allowed on site.

 Headstones come in a range of different shapes and sizes to look at including:

 The general shape of the head and base of a headstone is created by its contours and mouldings.
 The design of the contours and mouldings can be customised by a stonemason, however, some of the common designs are:

 And this is just the beginning, so if you are a little overwhelmed with all the choices speak to a professional for examples of each one for you to review.

 When it comes to headstone finishes, the main difference between them is the durability they offer and the appearance of the headstone.
 Some finishes include: